 THE CARIBBEAN AND LATIN VIBES (CLV) PROJECT PRESENTS—MY MUSIC MY CULTURE: THE CARIBBEAN DIASPORA IN BROOKLYN

-In the first project, My Music, My Culture: The Caribbean Diaspora in Brooklyn, Brown takes audiences on a journey through the music of the Caribbean diaspora in Brooklyn, with a focus on the music of Trinidad and Tobago.
-A sort of ode to her recently published book East of Flatbush, North of Love, Brown teaches the audience about the history and culture of Trinidad and Tobago the same way that she was taught—through song.
-Join Brown as she interweaves the music of the U.S., Trinidad and Tobago, and the larger Caribbean region to tell an immigrant story—made more poignant by the times in which we are living—and reveal how the legacy of colonialism and imperialism continues to impact people of color today.
+In our first project, My Music, My Culture: The Caribbean Diaspora in Brooklyn, Brown takes audiences on a journey through the music of the Caribbean diaspora in Brooklyn, with a focus on the music of Trinidad and Tobago.
+A musical adaptation of and ode to her recently published ethnographic memoir, East of Flatbush, North of Love, Brown teaches the audience about the history and culture of Trinidad and Tobago the same way that she was taught—through song.
+Accompanied by a 4-piece band, Brown interweaves the music of the U.S., Trinidad and Tobago, and the larger Caribbean region to tell an immigrant story—made more poignant by the times in which we are living—and reveal how the legacy of colonialism and imperialism continues to impact people of color today.

 Medgar Evers College, EOJ Auditorium